Fibrantly generated weak factorization systems: Introduction

 Injectivity in locally presentable categories $\ck$ is well understood (see \cite{AR}).
 For instance, every small injectivity class is accessible and accessibly embedded to $\ck$.
 Closely related to small injectivity classes are cofibrantly generated weak factorization systems which permeate abstract homotopy theory (see, e.g., \cite{Ri}).
 Much less is known about the dual concept of projectivity.
 Similarly, for the related concept of a fibrantly generated weak factorization system.
 Our main result is that, assuming Vop\v enka's principle, every small projectivity class in a locally presentable category is accessible and accessibly embedded.
 On the other hand, assuming V=L, free abelian groups form a small projectivity class which is not accessible.

 We provide two proofs of our main result -- while one uses the concept of purity in accessible categories and is valid in every accessible category $\ck$ with pushouts, the other is more set-theoretical and applies to every accessible category.
 We also show that our main result is equivalent to the fact that every object of a locally presentable category (in fact of every accessible category with pushouts) is $\mu$-pure injective for some regular cardinal $\mu$.
-Finally, we explain the relation of fibrantly generated weak factorization systems to generated cotorsion theories.
+Finally, we explain the relation of fibrantly generated weak factorization systems to cotorsion theories that are generated by sets.

 All needed facts about locally presentable and accessible categories can be found in \cite{AR}.